-One of the most outrageous advantages of organic foods is that organic farms treat their animals much more humane.
-They place a great emphasis on animal welfare.
+One of the most outrageous advantages of organic food is that organic farms treat their animals much more humane.
+Organic farmers tend to place great emphasis on animal welfare.
 Just for this reason alone, switching to an organic living makes sense.
-You may even want to consider veganism - I know I have.

 The advantages of organic food are plentiful as outlined in the points above, but you can get even more bang for your grocery buck if your organic eating includes raw or close to raw foods.

 Dr. Sears from the Dr. Sears Wellness Institute reports that raw fruits and vegetables are best for human consumption, meaning you can eat as much as you want, any time you want.

 But don't worry about overeating.
 When food is consumed raw (in its natural state), a healthy human body is usually able to self-regulate making you feel full when you have eaten a good portion; however, as food is processed and then over-processed, it becomes harder to achieve the same goal.
 You get to enjoy all the advantages of organic food without any of the normal challenges associated with enjoying really great food.

 In fact, sometimes the body can't even recognize food as food.
 With fruits and vegetables, for example, once you boil, can, dry or freeze them, they lose a significant amount of their original food value.
 Many of the nutrients and living enzymes are destroyed during the processing and what was once healthy is now filled with stress-inducing chemicals.